risk-first/website/Home.md

 ## Table of Contents

-There are basically five parts to this work:  Parts 1 and 2 really need to be read in sequentially, as they'll explain the concepts you need to digest the rest.
-But Parts 3, 4 and 5 don't have a linear structure, you can dive in anywhere after reading the first two.
+There are basically five parts to this work:
+ - Parts 1 and 2 really need to be read in sequentially, as they'll explain the concepts you need to digest the rest.
+ - Parts 3, 4 and 5 don't have a linear structure, you can dive in anywhere after reading the first two.

 ### Part 1: [Introduction](Introduction)